christroutner/docker-bitcore-node/README.md

 6. Bring the container online by running the following command:
 `docker-compose up -d`

+## Usage
+The location of the MongoDB data store is specified in the `docker-compose.yml` file.
+This makes it easy to backup the data.
+However, be sure to shut down the docker containers before backing up the data, otherwise it will be fragmented and unusable later.

 ## Docker Debugging
 The following commands are useful for debugging applications like this one